15532th/rss2jbr/README.md

 ### Common options:
 -
 - `loglevel`: how detailed script messages should be.
 Can be "DEBUG", "INFO" or "WARNING"
+- `ua`: useragent to make requests with.
+If not specified default from urllib is used.
 - `db_path`: to preserve state between runs, all messages from RSS feeds are stored in a file.
 Can be ommited.
 - `update_interval`: how often RSS feeds should be updated in minutes.
 - `send_interval`: how often pending Jabber notifications will be send in minutes.